The Way of Being

 Impediments are blocks to effective reason.

-Examples of impediments or blocks are resentment, attachment and desire, anger and aversion, and ignorance.
+Examples of impediments or blocks are resentment, attachment and desire, anger and aversion, ignorance including mass opinion and its emergence, suffering due to ignorance, inadequate appreciation of as well as over concern with impediments.

 Efficient realization must be a balance between resolution of blocks and engagement in realization—for meaning and efficiency.
 That is, resolution is important for living well and efficiency of realization but it is important for it not to not become a sole focus.